Commerce Exam > Commerce Notes > Economics Class 11 > NCERT Solutions - Introduction to Microeconomics

 Q4: Discuss the subject matter of economics.

-Ans: The subject matter of economics is subdivided into two core branches, microeconomics and macroeconomics.
+Ans: The subject matter of economics is subdivided into two core branches: microeconomics and macroeconomics.
 This division came into existence only after 1930, as per the suggestion by Ragnar Frisch.
 The domains of interest of these two branches of economics can be presented as follows:

 (i) Microeconomics

 • It is the study of individual economic units, i.e. the behaviour of consumers and firms.
-The study of how they utilize the given resources in the best possible manner in order to maximize their rational objectives falls under the domain of microeconomics.
+The study of how they utilize the given resources in the best possible manner to maximize their rational objectives falls under the domain of microeconomics.

 • It is also the study of demand and supply and how their interaction determines the prices of various goods and services.